 How to Overcome Sex Addiction

 Upon reaching physical maturity, interest in sex is a natural part of life.
 Much like with eating food, our human survival is dependent upon our eventually acting upon our primitive urge to engage.
-And, just like eating too much of the wrong foods can have a detrimental effect on our health, indulging in the wrong type of sexual thoughts and activities can wreak havoc on our physical, social, and psychological wellbeing.
+And, just like eating too much of the wrong foods can have a detrimental effect on our health, indulging in the wrong type of sexual thoughts and activities can wreak havoc on our physical, social, and psychological well-being.

-In order to understand how to overcome sex addiction, it’s important to learn more about the various aspects of sex addiction so you can properly approach the best recovery path for you.
+To understand how to overcome sex addiction, it’s important to learn more about the various aspects of sex addiction so you can properly approach the best recovery path for you.

 Identifying Sex Addiction

 As with all classifiable disorders, the thoughts and behaviors associated with sexual addiction will interfere with your ability to live a healthy, productive life.
 It will cause problems in your relationships and be distressing to your mental health.
 The following are some factors indicating that sex has become an addiction for you.

 Thoughts of sex and sexual behaviors will consume far too much of your time.
 You will find your mind drifting off into sexual fantasies when you are supposed to be mentally engaging in other tasks, and your free time will be taken over with thoughts of sex.

 It will feel like you have little control over obsessing sexual fantasies or acting out sexual behaviors.
 These compulsions may take the form of masturbation, watching pornography, or paying for sex.